abigailStev/energy_spectra/README.md

 ### multifit_plots.py
 Reads the xspec log file to plot how the untied SED parameters change with QPO phase.
-Fits the changing parameters with a function and gets the 'phase' of each parameter variation.
+Fits the changing SED parameters with a function and gets the 'phase' of each parameter variation.